Yayati: Afterlife

 Yayati ascended to heaven due to his virtues.
-He was so virtuous that he could travel many celestial regions.
+He was so virtuous that he could travel to many celestial regions.
 Sometimes, he went to the region of Brahma and sometimes stayed at Amaravati, the region of Indra.
 One day, when Yayati and Indra were conversing, Indra asked him questions.
 Indra asked him how many sacrifices he did and whom he was equal to in sacrifices.
 Yayati boastingly said the number of his sacrifices was innumerable, and proclaimed his superiority.
 Indra was angered by this bragging, and threw Yayati out of heaven.
 Yayati begged his pardon, so Indra said even though he would be thrown out of heaven, he would fall amidst virtuous and wise humans.
 Thus, while Yayati fell from the celestial region, he got stuck in the firmament.
 His grandsons: Ashtaka, Vasuman, Prattarddana, and Sivi (kings and sons of Mamata or Madhavi) met him.
 They enquired who he was, and why he was thus.
 They asked about heaven, about hell, about rebirth.
 Yayati recited everything.
 Then, out of compassion, they offered their own meritorious powers to Yayati.
 With these merits, Yayati attained again the realm of heaven.
 Five golden chariots arrived and took them to the region of eternal bliss, because of the merits of his grandsons and his own.